 If nothing works for you trying to build and archive your Xcode app, then you should try these magic settings:

-Still having Xcode-problems?
+Still having Xcode problems?
 Then check which project format you have selected in the right column on the right side of your screen.
 If you are updating an old app made with an earlier version of Xcode you may have done it in Xcode 6.3-compatible format, but now maybe Xcode 8.0-compatible is selected instead.
-This could lead to all kind of strange problems, leading you far far away into another Galaxy before you realise the problem originates from the wrong project format setting!
+This could lead to all kinds of strange problems, leading you far far away into another Galaxy before you realise the problem originates from the wrong project format setting!

 Are you logged in with your appleid?

 These days Apple likes to log you out of your developer apple-id every now and then, especially right before you are trying to archive your project for upload to App Store.
 This will also lead to strange error messages about code signing issue this and code signing problem that.
 Nothing you do or change will solve the problem.
 What you need to do is Go to Xcode in the top menu, select Preferences and login your apple-id again.